Fide2023/helpdesk/README.md

 Follow the guide and configure the ticket.json file according to your user. https://mariadb.com/get-started-with-mariadb/:

-The configure file can be found under config/db/ticket.json
+The config files for the system can be found under config/...